Chicken Afritada

 What Is Chicken Afritada?

-Chicken Afritada with tomato sauce recipe is a Filipino dish that uses chicken pieces cooked in tomato sauce with vegetables.
-This is a meal that many Filipino families eat regularly.
-The dish came from Spanish influence in the Philippines many years ago.
-The name “afritada” comes from the Spanish word “fritada” which means “fried.”
+Chicken Afritada with tomato sauce is a Filipino dish that uses chicken pieces cooked in tomato sauce with vegetables.
+Many Filipino families eat this meal regularly.
+The dish was influenced by the Spanish in the Philippines many years ago.
+The name “afritada” comes from the Spanish word “fritada,” which means “fried.”

 Simple Chicken Afritada Ingredients List